PhilipYip1988/python-tutorials/002_markdown/readme.md

 $$y=\text{sin}(x)$$

 The inline version can be written as $y=\text{sin}(x)$.
+Use \text{} to enclose any text that is not to be formatted in italic.
+Otherwise copying and pasting from Microsoft Word seems to be reliable.

 On Linux, Microsoft Word is unavailable.
-Only Office Desktop Editors has a comparible Equation Editor.
-At current it only copies and pastes to Unicode and not LaTeX.
-This feature is to be added in a later release.
+The best equivalent Equation Editor is in Only Office Desktop Editors.
+At current Only Office Desktop Editors only copies and pastes to Unicode and not LaTeX.
+Only Office Desktop Editors Developers have said they intend to add pasting to LaTeX in a later release.

-On Ubuntu, EqualX can instead be used as a WYSIWYG equation editor which is a slightly less elegant solution.
+For now, on Ubuntu, EqualX can instead be used as a WYSIWYG equation editor which is a slightly less elegant solution.
 Open up a terminal and input:

 ```
 sudo apt-get install equalx
 ```

 To launch equalx input: